Cycling in Prague: History

 Prague was never considered as a bike-friendly city.
-There are no signs of any cycling infrastructure before WW1.
+There were no signs of any cycling infrastructure before WW1.
 In 1956, the first Copenhagen-style bicycle lanes appeared in Letňany on Letňanská street.
 The former bike lane is now used as a pedestrian walkway.
 Cycling infrastructure was usually not part of developing big housing panel house estates such as Jižní Město.
 The first modern bicycle path in Prague was built in 1986 in Stromovka park.
 Its intended use was recreational cycling.

 After the Velvet Revolution, there was substantial pressure to improve the infrastructure intended to be used by cars.
 Car traffic in the city doubled in the first five years after 1989.
 Popularity of leisure cycling also increased, the first city cycle routes were marked by the Czech Tourist Club.
 In 1993, the Council of Prague approved a plan of constructing 400 km of cycling routes in Prague until 2000.
 However, only less than half of the planned bicycle routes were completed in 2000.
 The first critical mass cycling in Prague was held in 1991 with around 80 participants.
 In 2007, a voluntary association in favor of pedestrians and cyclists, Auto*Mat, was established.
 Furthermore, there is the magazine called „Prahou na kole", translated as „Prague by Bike", which includes an online cycling map.

+In 2022 Luko bike-friendly cities Global City Index, Prague ranked 73rd of total 90 analyzed metropolises around the world.
+It was next to Detroit, Istanbul or Cairo.

 Bike sharing

 As of 2021, there are four bikesharing companies operating in Prague.
-Most of the Prague bikesharing systems function only seasonally, in winter 2020/2021, Rekola and Nextbike operated in wintertime.
-The table is showing operators and size of their bicycle fleet as of June 2022.
+Most of the Prague bikesharing systems function only seasonally, since winter 2020–2021, Rekola and Nextbike operated in wintertime.
+The table is showing operators and size of their bicycle fleet as of July 2023.